 What would you do if a disruptive player in your space suddenly didn’t care about margins?

-AI-first startups are companies who think of data as a core component of their business model and not as an afterthought.
+Artificial intelligence first startups are companies that think of data as a core component of their business model and not as an afterthought.
 They structure projects, make technology decisions, and even develop products with this lens.
 Because of this, they are able to derive value from data faster and more efficiently – both to amplify their enterprises, but also as a new revenue stream.

 The disruptors are coming.
 How can strategic, forward-thinking executives at traditional companies prepare their business for this fierce competition?